 Tenant Responsibilities

-Tenants should also allow the landlord to enter the unit for valid reasons, respect the peace and quiet of the neighborhood, and ensure any required fees under the lease are paid within the designated time frame.
+Tenants should also allow the landlord to enter the unit for valid reasons, respect the peace and quiet of the neighborhood, and ensure any required fees under the contracts are paid within the designated time frame.

 Landlord Rights & Responsibilities in Florida